loym-com/apps/event_sale_resource_booking_timeline/readme/DESCRIPTION.rst

 This module shows events in the resource booking timeline view.

-The timeline view shows bookings, placed in the timeline of their resource combinations.
+- Create a resource booking.
+Select the products which you want to **Show in timeline**.

-To show a resource combination, there must be at least one booking with this combination.
+In general, there is a timeline for each resource combination with a booking.

-To show time sessions of **events**:
+To show a timeline for **events**, this has been created:

-- Create an event resource.
+- EVENT type
-- Create an event resource combination.
+- EVENT RESOURCE 1
-- Create an event type.
+- EVENT RESOURCE 1 combination

-- Create the time sessions as resource bookings.
-Select the products for which you want to **Show in timeline**.
+To have multiple events simultaneously, create more resources and combinations, and add them to the EVENT type.